TewodrosAdimas/messageAppFrontend/Readme.md

 This repository contains the frontend codebase for a modern messaging application, built using React.js and styled with Tailwind CSS.
 It features a clean, responsive layout inspired by common chat interfaces.

-*(Note: Currently, this frontend operates using mock data.
-Backend integration for real-time communication and data persistence is required for full functionality.)*

 ## Screenshot